 For physicians: Refer a patient to Sanford Health.

 Sanford Children’s has pediatric specialists that are experts in diagnosing and managing a variety of conditions.
 Our number of specialties and specialists goes unmatched in the region.

 Our pediatric hematologists and oncologists treat:

-Benign hematologic conditions: These can include anemia, hemophilia, enzyme disorders and more.
+Benign hematologic conditions: These can include anemia, bleeding disorders, clotting disorders, enzyme disorders and more.
 A combination of lifestyle changes and medication can help manage these inherited blood conditions.